-Students may add or drop a course without a record on their transcript.
+Students may add or drop a course without penalty and without a record on their transcript.
 Students adding a course after first week must have permission for the Director of the Global Campus and the instructor of the course.

 WP/WF - Weeks 3 and 4